trunk-os/community/install-instructions.md

 First, install [VirtualBox](https://virtualbox.org) if you have not already.
 This will allow you to import the OVA, which you will download in a minute.
 You may need to reboot after you install it.

-### If this is your first time using VirtualBox

-If you have not before, you will need to reboot to BIOS and enable either SVM support on AMD CPUs or VT-X on Intel.
-This is so you can run virtual machines on your hardware.
-It is not needed for Apple and note that not all PCs (Laptops especially) support the feature.
-Contact me if you're in this situation.
-There are solutions, they just aren't here yet; it's a priority thing.
-Raise your voice.

 ## Download the Image

 Go [here](https://drive.google.com/file/d/1xw9scBbmD2KpALgtcjAHht8njd3P5LHx/view?usp=drive_link) to download the OVA, which is a full VM application complete with proper disk, network, etc setup.